 This brisket recipe was inspired by a renowned 19th century Virginia beef barbecue cook named "Blackhawk."
-Yes, people in Virginia have been barbecuing beef longer than people in any other state including Texas and the tradition goes back to at least the 18th century.
+Yes, people in Virginia have been barbecuing beef longer than people in any other state including Texas and the tradition goes back to the 17th century.
 This recipe is my tribute to Blackhawk and all the other great, old time Virginia barbecue cooks that don't get their due.

 The biggest problem many have with hot and fast brisket is the bark.
 The bark on a typical hot and fast brisket just doesn't measure up to the bark of a brisket that has been cooked for 12 to 14 hours at a lower temperature.
 So, this recipe is my attempt to rectify that situation.
 I call it Blackhawk brisket.